dhruvxr/AI-live-transcriptor/README.md

 ### Starting a Transcription Session

-1. Open the AI Live Transcriptor application
+1. Open the Choom.AI application
 2. Click "Start Session" or use the browser extension
 3. Allow microphone access when prompted
 4. Begin speaking - transcription appears in real-time